kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 140K    text-only-600-dpi-ppm-IM.jpg
 112K    text-only-600-dpi-ppm.jpg
 40K     text-only-600-dpi-ppm.png
+16K     text-only.pdf
 ```

 The numbers tell their own story.
-I would have expected the resulting output raster images from `pdftocairo` and `pdftoppm` to be equal in size, given their identical options during invocation.
+I would have expected the two sets of raster images output by `pdftocairo` and `pdftoppm` to be roughly equal in size, given their identical options during invocation.
 Strangely, they are not.
-This could be either because of different defaults or different algorithms: I simply do not know.
+This could be either because of different defaults, or different algorithms, or something else: I simply do not know.

-It appears that the `poppler` utilities give marginally smaller file sizes when used to convert directly from PDF to JPEG rather than via PDF to PNG through `poppler` and PNG to JPEG through ImageMagick.
+It appears that the `poppler` utilities give marginally smaller file sizes when used to convert directly from PDF to JPEG rather than by PDF to PNG through `poppler` and PNG to JPEG through ImageMagick.

+One other takeaway is that text-rich images are better rendered in PNG: the PDF and PNG image file sizes are at least of the same order of magnitude.
+JPEGS are not suited as much to text.

 ### Why is ImageMagick disallowed for this?